 An overview detailing the HEE-wide approach to study leave is available below.
 This guidance document has been developed through consultation with trainees, their representative bodies, colleges, specialty advisory committees and faculties.

 We have agreed to closely monitor use of the resources to ensure value for money and equity.
-We plan to publish a formal annual report for the 2018/19 financial year in 2019/20.
+We have published a formal annual report focused on activity across 2018-2020.